ice-csic-astroexotic/ML-Poppyns/docs/_site/getting_started/setup.rst

   conda activate pop_syn

-To setup the environment on the PIC server we specify the path where the environment will be saved:
+To set up the environment on the PIC servers, we specify the full path where the environment will be saved:

 .. code-block:: bash

   conda env create --prefix /data/magnesia/scratch/conda/env/pop_syn --file /data/magnesia/software/MAGNESIA_population_synthesis/environment.yaml

-In this case the environment can be activated using
+In this case, the environment can be activated using

 .. code-block:: bash